Avionics Full-Duplex Switched Ethernet: History

+Building on the experience from the A380, the Airbus A350 also uses an AFDX network, with avionics and systems supplied by Rockwell Collins.
+AFDX using fiber optic rather than copper interconnections is used on the Boeing 787 Dreamliner.

+Airbus and its EADS parent company have made AFDX licenses available through the EADS Technology Licensing initiative, including agreements with Selex ES and Vector Informatik GmbH.

-Overview of AFDX
+Overview

 AFDX adopted concepts such as the token bucket from the telecom standards, Asynchronous Transfer Mode (ATM), to fix the shortcomings of IEEE 802.3 Ethernet.
 By adding key elements from ATM to those already found in Ethernet, and constraining the specification of various options, a highly reliable full-duplex deterministic network is created providing guaranteed bandwidth and quality of service (QoS).
 Through the use of full-duplex Ethernet, the possibility of transmission collisions is eliminated.
 The network is designed in such a way that all critical traffic is prioritized using QoS policies so delivery, latency, and jitter are all guaranteed to be within set parameters.
 A highly intelligent switch, common to the AFDX network, is able to buffer transmission and reception packets.
 Through the use of twisted pair or fiber optic cables, full-duplex Ethernet uses two separate pairs or strands for transmitting and receiving the data.
 AFDX extends standard Ethernet to provide high data integrity and deterministic timing.
 Further a redundant pair of networks is used to improve the system integrity (although a virtual link may be configured to use one or the other network only).
 It specifies interoperable functional elements at the following OSI reference model layers: